Driving on busy Los Angeles County roads and highways requires focus and your full attention.

-Hit By A Distracted Driver in Los Angeles?
+Hit By A Distracted Driver?

-At Injury Justice Law Firm LLP, our Los Angeles car accident lawyers are dedicated to helping car accident victims obtain the money they will need for medical bills, lost wages, and other damages after an auto accident caused by a y distracted, or negligent driving.
-Let's take closer look at the most common forms of distracted driving.
+At Injury Justice Law Firm LLP, our Los Angeles car accident lawyers are dedicated to helping car accident victims obtain the money they will need for medical bills, lost wages, and other damages after an auto accident caused by a y distracted or negligent driving.
+Let's take a closer look at the most common forms of distracted driving.

 Texting and Driving in California

 Therefore, texting while driving is prohibited in California.
-However, just because it’s prohibited, many drivers will still attempt to text while behind the wheel.
+However, many drivers will still attempt to text while behind the wheel because it's not permitted.
 If you've been injured by a driver who was texting or distracted, you should call our Los Angeles injury lawyers as soon as possible.

 Driving Under the Influence in California